 More details on Sessions can be found in Sessions Explained and consecutive posts.

-When you work with a Catalog the working of this tool is a bit different as Catalogs work from a different concept regarding the physical organisation of files on disk in Folders versus the logical or virtual organisation internally in Collections.
-The tool reflects this perfectly because you have two settings to look after: Destination and Collection.
+When you work with a Catalog the working of this tool is a bit different as Catalogs work from a different concept regarding the physical organization of files on disk in Folders versus the logical or virtual organization internally in Collections.
+The tool reflects this perfectly because you have two settings to look after Destination and Collection.

 The default Destination is Inside Catalog which means that when you shoot tethered the captures are stored inside the catalog folder.
 If you prefer, you can always move your images to a specific folder outside the catalog folder later on.